orchestral/melody/README.md

-Melody Theme Manager for Orchestra Platform Bundle
+Melody Theme Manager for Orchestra Platform
 ==============

 Love the Orchestra Platform?
 Here's a great way to manage your theme.